13 Best Fall Vacations in the US: From Foliage to Festivals

 My husband and I spent four days exploring Maine’s coastline one Autumn.

-Maine was my husband’s favorite state on our New England Road Tip.
+Maine was my husband’s favorite state on our epic New England road trip through all six states.
 If we had more time, we would have stayed and explored her more.

 We loved the lighthouses that dotted the stunning coastline and thoroughly enjoyed discovering all the different ways to eat lobster.
 If we had stayed another day, I’m sure we would have turned into a lobster!